brandur/sorg/content/drafts/mongodb.md

   vertical scalability.

 Of course I wouldn't go as far to say that sharding is _never_ appropriate, but it can be avoided by most companies in most situations.
-Some good alternatives
+Some good alternatives:
-are:

 1. **Delete old information.** This is by far the best option if at all possible because it keeps systems lean and simple.